johnmoses/zero-to-hero-python-dsa/graphs/intro.md

 ```

 The graph G has 4 vertices v and 3 edges e.
 It is represented pictorially as 4 labeled circles (vertices) with 3 lines (edges)

+## Belman Ford

+The Bellman-Ford algorithm is best suited to find the shortest paths in a directed graph, with one or more negative edge weights, from the source vertex to all other vertices.

+It does so by repeatedly checking all the edges in the graph for shorter paths, as many times as there are vertices in the graph (minus 1).